6 tips on how to fundraise for your school through your local deposit return scheme

 Boys collecting empty bottles

-Fundraising for your school is a great way to help fund other sustainable initiatives, small or large, such as purchasing compost bins for the classroom or contributing to the funding of solar panels.
-Funds raised through recycling of drink containers can also pay for sports equipment, or social activities, field trips or camps.
-It can also help get new supplies for the classroom, like books, art materials and science kits, to make learning more fun.
+Fundraising for your school is a great way to help fund your campus initiatives, whether large or small, ongoing or just a one-time activity.
+Funds raised can pay for sports equipment, social activities, field trips or camps, or can help get new supplies for the classroom, like books, art materials and science kits, to make learning more fun.

 1. Choose a cause